paratestphp/paratest/README.md

 Output
 ------
 Output is parsed from logged results and output in an identical manner to PHPUnit's text ui.
-A todo is to speed this process up.
 XML was chosen because it is supported accross a variety of testing tools.
-This may cause serial unit tests to run a tiny bit faster, but ParaTest will out perform long running processes (i.e selenium)

 Running Tests
 -------------